 Why Is My Air Conditioner Leaking Water?

-Water is a natural byproduct of air conditioning.
+Water is a natural result of air conditioning.
 Your air conditioner has two systems, one outside and one inside.
 The indoor unit includes an evaporator coil that cools warm air as it blows over it.
-Condensation occurs as the air cools, drips into a drain pan and drains out of your home through a condensate drain line.
+Condensation forms as the air cools, flows into a drain pan and drains out of your home through a condensate drain line.

 Drain Line Is Plugged

-Over time, mold can clog the condensate drain line.
-This can result in water leaking inside your house.
-Our Cytech Heating & Cooling L.C. professionals can eliminate clogs and get water draining again smoothly.
-Give us a call at 956-630-3522 for help.
+As time passes, mold can block the condensate drain line.
+This can lead to water leaking inside your home.
+Our Cytech Heating & Cooling L.C. pros can eliminate clogs and get water draining again smoothly.
+Reach us at 956-630-3522 for assistance.

 Air Filter Is Dirty